 Click here to find detailed information on setting up BioAid.

-IMPORTANT: It is not possible to use a cheap radio receiver or a small TV set to find your settings.
-The sound spectrum is constricted by the tiny speakers and you will not get realistic results.
+IMPORTANT: It is not possible to use a transistor radio or a small TV set to find your settings.
+The sound spectrum is constricted by the tiny speakers.

 Your decision to do something about your hearing loss begins with understanding what is happening.
 Here is information for you or someone you know who may have trouble hearing.
 Get accurate information about hearing loss, its causes and what to do about it.
 The Hearing Loss Association of America contracted with Knowlera Media to produce a series of seven, four-minute, captioned videos on hearing loss.
 Information you need to be adequately briefed on the topic is all in one place in an easy-to-access format.
 If you think you have a hearing loss or know someone who does, please point them to the videos where hearing health care professionals and people with hearing loss talk about what you can do about it.

 Warning and disclaimer